Doing research on the following topics:

 Creativity Support Tools; Human-Data Interaction; Video Interaction; Multimedia Interfaces for Electronic Paper

 Culturally Enhanced Augmented Realities (CultAR) is a small or medium-scale focused research project (STREP) belonging to Seventh Framework Programme of European Commission (EU FP7).
 The main objective of CultAR is to develop an integrated mobile full mixed reality platform combining markerless augmented reality, mobile 3D maps, tactile interfaces and directional audio for advanced context-aware personalized and digital cultural experience in urban environments.
-Currently, I'm leading the WP7 regarding the integration of the different project components.
+Currently, I led the WP7 regarding the integration of the different project components

 Revolution of Knowledge Work is funded by Tekes, as a large strategic opening.
 We create information-seeking and sense-making methods supporting a revolution of knowledge work.
 Our symbiotic human-information interfaces to heterogeneous data sources are context-aware user-controlled explanation-giving and interactive.By combining the potential of human creativity and the capability of computers to handle data, we support human cognition, freeing the knowledge worker’s time to sense-making, collaboration and creative thinking.
 Presently, I'm co-responsible by the research involving user input.

 Automatic logo detector for Android applications using camera real-time detection.
 The goal of this project was to create a mobile application that can detect in real time a brand logo and launch an application related with the same brand.
 As a case-study the current prototype launches an image scratching app (“raspadinha”).
 The user has to aim at a physical brand and after the logo is detected the user has to scratch an image to see if there is some bonus beneath.
 I have worked in the user interaction for scratching an image.